craigmarksmith/qwilr/README.md

 ## Challenges
 - Stocks can be sold at a fraction of a cent.
-- this.setState sometimes takes time to respond, so sometimes setting the localstorage from the state in addToBalance didn't work
+- this.setState sometimes takes time to respond, so sometimes setting the localstorage from the state in addToBalance didn't work.
+This happened with setting messages too.
 - it's already getting too big and complex.
-I'd like to more to redux next (or apollo if I add an graphql api)
+I'd like to move to redux next (or apollo if I add a graphql api)
 - getting node and react working together with webpack